danielrruf/AncientGreekUnicode/README.md

 In the table, the following information is provided:

-    Column 1: The ancient Greek character in the most recommended Unicode encoding.
+    **Column 1**: The ancient Greek character in the most recommended Unicode encoding.
     Column 2: A unique numerical value assigned to each character in the Unicode standard.
     Column 3: the same value in hexadecimal notation.
     Column 4: The character, composed of as many signs and diacritics as it contains.